lebek/tumblr-trends/README.md

 + Table ```Blog``` to keep a list of blogs we are tracking
 + Table ```Tracklist``` to keep a list of every like from each blog

 Each hour, we find all the likes for each blog and insert a new row for every like into the table Tracklist.
 This will result in multiple rows for every liked post.
-To solve this redundancy, we delete the oldest row for each liked post based on the attribute time_stamp.

 Each row consists of the following attributes: